MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 ## Create DFCI profile

-Before configuring DFCI policy settings, first create a DFCI profile and assign it to the Azure AD security group that contains your target devices.
+Before configuring DFCI policy settings, create a DFCI profile and assign it to the Azure AD security group that contains your target devices.

-1. Sign into your tenant at  devicemanagement.microsoft.com.
+1. Sign in to your tenant at  devicemanagement.microsoft.com.

 2. In the Microsoft Endpoint Manager Admin Center, select **Devices > Configuration profiles > Create profile** and enter a name; for example, **DFCI Configuration Policy.**